 Mobile app engagement is measured everywhere - dashboards, weekly reports, board decks.
 Yet despite the abundance of numbers, many teams still struggle to answer a simple question: Are users actually finding value in our product?
+Studies show that up to 77 percent of users churn within the first few days if they do not reach value, according to Mixpanel.

 The problem isn’t a lack of metrics.
 It’s the lack of signal clarity.
 Teams often track what is easy to measure instead of what is meaningful to behavior, retention, and long-term growth.